What Is a Kanban Board?

 The Kanban board is a perfect tool for visualizing potential problems in your process.
 The logic is simple: if you see a column, in which tasks arrive faster than they leave, work will start to pile up and the problem will become visible to the whole team.

 This may be caused by a temporary issue or a bottleneck in your process.
 For this reason, we advise you to map your workflow as precisely as possible so that you have an absolutely clear picture of where the problem lies.

 For example, if you’ve got a simple Kanban board with just one “In progress” section, and there are many cards awaiting activity, it will be very difficult to determine why work is getting stuck and what can be done to alleviate the situation.

 The Kanban board is a great way to discourage your team from multitasking by applying WIP limits in accordance to your capacity.
 You can either apply a limit on the total number of tasks that can be in progress simultaneously on your board or put individual limits on each stage of your workflow.

 If you wish to increase the rate you deliver value to your customers, you will want to keep every person focused on as few tasks as possible

 This way they will stop starting new work and concentrate on finishing assignments that are already in progress.
 Knowing that everyone can see what each person is doing is a great motivator to pursue better performance all the time as well.

 Use the Kanban Dashboard to Save Time Wasted on Unnecessary Meetings

-A significant benefit that comes with the introduction of your team to Kanban boards is that it will save you a lot of time from meetings, progress reports, and unnecessary interruptions.
+A significant benefit that comes with the implementation of Kanban boards is that they save you a lot of time spent on meetings, progress reports, and many other unnecessary interruptions.